paularlott/llmrouter/README.md

 - No reconnection attempts if provider fails (models remain available)
 - Perfect for providers with fixed model catalogs or private deployments

-## Model Filtering (Whitelist/Blacklist)
+## Model Filtering (Allowlist/Denylist)

-You can control which models from each provider are exposed to clients using whitelist and blacklist filters:
+You can control which models from each provider are exposed to clients using allowlist and denylist filters:

-### Whitelist
+### Allowlist
-Only models explicitly listed in the whitelist will be available from the provider:
+Only models explicitly listed in the allowlist will be available from the provider:

 ```toml
 [[providers]]